Contact Us

 -

-Supervised Fieldwork/Advisement
+Supervised Fieldwork

 Supervised fieldwork/advisement lies at the heart of a Bank Street education.
 Through sustained experiences in the field, supervision from core faculty, and close collaboration with peers, our graduate students develop the ability to connect theory to practice and to reflect deeply on their own growth as educators.
-In this program you will:
+In this program, you will:

 - Be supervised by a Bank Street advisor who is an experienced early childhood leader.

-- Complete supervised fieldwork during your first year, in the Fall and Spring.
+- Complete supervised fieldwork during three semesters.

 - Be supervised at your current work site.